asterite3/writeups/0ctf-2017/KoG.md

 We are given a link to a website.
 The main page is totally non-interactive, the only text on it is "King of Glory Player List hmmmm".
 This definitely means we should explore web page's source.

-There we find out that one JS file is included using a script tag, `functionn.js` (in case the task is disabled, it is saved [here](https://raw.githubusercontent.com/asterite3/writeups/master/0ctf-2017/functionn.js)).
+There we find out that a JS file is included using a script tag, `functionn.js` (in case the task is disabled, it is saved [here](https://raw.githubusercontent.com/asterite3/writeups/master/0ctf-2017/functionn.js)).
 Also, there are two JS functions on a page, one that parses URL query string, `GetUrlParms();` (not interesting) and another one, `go()`:

 ```javascript
 function go()